 Moms on the Run is about enjoying the seasons in the company of each other and motivating each other to get out and be active.
 Will you let us help you to be active this year?

 This is a very valid reason, especially with rising costs and tightening budgets.
 We work every year to increase the program benefits while keeping the price about 30-50% less than other private fitness programs.
 The cost of our most popular enrollment options is $8-11/class, yet you receive much more support than just instruction at class.
-Included in the cost is a technical training t-shirt or tank*, training schedules, opportunities for regular social events, private online support groups, out-of-class email interaction with encouraging coaches, weekly educational and running form topics*, and nutrition challenges* to improve your whole active life. *Some elements are seasonal.
-Throughout the year, you have the opportunity to earn RunBuck$ for free gear.
-We want to make this work for everyone, so we have payment plans for those who would like to pay monthly and financial aid is often available; please check with your local franchise.
+Included in the cost is a technical training t-shirt or tank, 18-week training schedule, opportunities for regular social events, private online support groups, out-of-class email interaction with encouraging coaches, weekly educational and running form topics, and nutrition challenges to improve your whole active life.
+During the season, you have the opportunity to earn RunBuck$ for free gear.
+We want to make this work for everyone, so payment plans are available for those who would like to pay monthly.

 #7: I can’t or am too old to run!